fardinsaad/Bagh-Bandi-Game/README.md

 ## Installation

-1. Clone the repository and go to the project folder:
+1. Clone the repository and go to the BaghBandi_AI folder:

     ```bash